hyperjumptech/monika/docs/src/pages/guides/new-notifications.md

 ## Documentation

-To wrap it up, add some documentation about your new app, how to set it up for other users to use.
+To wrap it up, add some documentation about your new app, specifically how to set it up for others to use.
 Users will love you for it.

 That's it.
 Finally push your changes and create a pull request back to Monika's mainline repository and we'll merge it.